Dolgubon/LibLazyCrafting/README.md

 ### AddGlyphToExistingGear(existingRequestTable, gearBag, gearSlot)
 - Same as the above, but the gear already exists, and you're waiting on the glyph to be made

+### DeconstructSmithingItem(bagIndex, slotIndex, autocraft, reference)
+- Takes in the bag and slot indexes of an item, and will deconstruct that item.
+Checks for the unique id before deconstructing, but if item has moved in the meantime, then it will not deconstruct

 ## Provisioning and Furniture
 The exact same functions are used by both provisioning and furniture, so they are combined here.
 You can use the AKA functions as your preference/use requires.

 ### CraftProvisioningItemByResultItemId(*integer resultItemId, integer timesToMake, boolean autocraft, string reference*)
 AKA CraftFurnishingItemByResultItemId
 * What item do you want to make?
 Get the item ID and pass it to this function
 ### CraftProvisioningItemByRecipeId( *integer recipeId, integer timesToMake, boolean autocraft, string reference*)
 AKA CraftFurnishingItemByRecipeId
 * Recipe ID is the item link of the recipe that creates the food or furniture you want to make
 ### CraftProvisioningItemByRecipeIndex(*integer recipeListIndex, integer recipeIndex, timesToMake, autocraft, reference*)
 AKA CraftFurnishingItemByRecipeIndex
 AKA CraftProvisioningItem
 This is the game equivalent craft provisioning function, so recipeListIndex and recipeIndex have the same function as in the game's API.
 Not particularly suggested for use.
 But, you can use GetRecipeInfoFromItemId(recipeId) to get the relevant recipeListIndex and recipeIndex, which may be useful as there are many game API functions which use those as parameters.

 ## Alchemy